 Let’s look at each of these:

-Sometimes, constantly highlighting the faults of others can be a defence mechanism which we unconsciously employ to protect us from having to focus too intently upon our own particular shortcomings.
+Sometimes, constantly highlighting the faults of others can be a defence mechanism that we unconsciously employ to protect us from having to focus too intently upon our own particular shortcomings.

-5) MAKING UNHEALTHY PARTNER CHOICES : we may find we choose partners with myriad problems of their own such as alcoholism, drug addiction, violent tendencies, general instability, low integrity etc. This can mean often finding ourselves feeling trapped in relationships which are neither fair nor equal and in which we are not treated with respect, consideration or understanding.
+5) MAKING UNHEALTHY PARTNER CHOICES: we may find we choose partners with myriad problems of their own such as alcoholism, drug addiction, violent tendencies, general instability, low integrity etc. This can mean often finding ourselves feeling trapped in relationships that are neither fair nor equal and in which we are not treated with respect, consideration or understanding.

 Indeed, it is a sad fact that people with low self-esteem (which itself frequently results from having had a traumatic childhood) often unconsciously select partners who will not treat them well.
 This can be due to the unconscious belief that we do not deserve any better.

 6) NEUROSIS: this can manifest itself in a number of ways, such as:

 a) constantly being anxious that others dislike us or are trying to avoid us

 b) sometimes having a distorted perception of reality (although not bad enough to be labelled as psychotic ).